Negro Johnny

-Johnny known professionally as Negro Johnny was an Indian actor and stunt co-ordinator in the Kannada film industry, as well as Malayalam, Telugu, Tamil film industries.
+Johnny, known professionally as Negro Johnny, was an Indian actor and stunt co-ordinator in the Kannada film industry.
 His films include Samyuktha (1988), Gajapathi Garvabhanga (1989) and SP Sangliyana 2 (1990).

 Career

+His original name is Lazar, he belongs to christian family.
+Screen name is Negro Johny.

 Negro Johnny has been part of more than 300 movies in Kannada apart from many Malayalam, Telugu and Tamil films.